Technigo/project-express-api/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Week 13 project was about creating our first API using Express.
+I decided to choose the Netflix data because I thought I will have more information to work with.
+I installed Express List Endpoints and follow Jenni´s class recordings as guidance to complete this project.

+If I had more time, I would have done the first Advanced Streach Goals, building a "nice" frontend display.

 ## View it live